ReGlove: A Soft Pneumatic Glove for Activities of Daily Living Assistance via Wrist-Mounted Vision: SYSTEM DESIGN

 \subsection{Hardware Implementation}

-The pneumatic subsystem uses a commercial rehabilitation glove with ethylene-vinyl acetate (EVA) bellows actuators, providing one degree of freedom per finger for bidirectional flexion and extension.
+The pneumatic subsystem uses a commercial rehabilitation glove with ethylene-vinyl acetate bellows actuators, providing one degree of freedom per finger for bidirectional flexion and extension.
 We employ two HG095 mini air pumps (\SI{6.00}{\litre\per\minute} flow rate) for inflation and vacuum generation, and six ZHV-0519 three-way solenoid valves for individual finger control.
+The complete wiring schematic is shown in Fig. \ref{fig:schematic}.

 Safety Considerations: The system incorporates multiple safety features including an exhaust solenoid that actively regulates pressure during flexion cycles, preventing over-pressurization and ensuring fail-safe operation.
 This design eliminates risk of actuator failure or user injury from excessive pressure buildup, maintaining compliance with soft robotic safety standards for human-worn devices.